-The Newlands Bishop Farm at Catherine de Barnes creates a fun positive rural farming activity facility in beautiful surroundings that provides unique work experiences in horticulture, woodwork, gardening, horse care, catering and retail and animal husbandry.
+Part of our learning disability services, Newlands Bishop Farm in Catherine de Barnes, Solihull is a fun, positive, rural farming activity centre in beautiful surroundings.
+It provides unique work experiences in horticulture, woodwork, gardening, horse care, catering, retail and animal husbandry.

-In 2008 NBF were awarded a grant to build the stable block and have since been awarded a Riding Establishment Permit that will allow the development of a riding school.
+In 2008, Newlands Bishop Farm was awarded a grant to build the stable block.
+It has since been awarded a Riding Establishment Permit that will allow the development of a riding school.

 Newlands Bishop Farm has many partnerships with local organisations who often attend to help with our farm work or take part in outdoor education activities.